 *Additional context: Japan invaded South Korea and committed various atrocities while in power.

 I was left with many questions to ponder for the rest of my trip and months after coming home.
 I had never paid attention to acts like these and I don’t think the tourists had any ill intentions by taking the pictures, I don’t even think they realized it how it could come across.
 I myself may have committed faux pas like these in the past and not realized it.

-Somehow these disconnects in cultural behavior were more accute to me while traveling alone, without the familiarity of friends/family.
+Somehow these disconnects in cultural behavior were more acute to me while traveling solo, without the familiarity of friends/family.
 Have you had a similar experience?